network-analytics/pmacct-test-automation/tests/102-NFv9-CISCO-T260+T313-f2rd-pretag-sampling-reload/README.md

 After nfacctd produced to kafka (t=60s), check the following:

 - The nfacctd kafka output messages in topic daisy.flow need to match with the json messages in "output-flow-00.json".
-- The timestamp values will change between runs, with the only exceptions being timestamp_start and timestamp_end, which come from IPFIX fields and will stay the same.
+- The timestamp values will change between runs (since we have NFv9 in this test, timestamp_start and timestamp_end also change between runs).
 - Order of the json messages could change
 - Log messages in "output-log-00.log" are present in the logfile (order of appearence preserved, but there could/will be other logs in between)
 - No ERROR or WARN/WARNING messages are present in the logfile